How Google, Facebook, Microsoft, and Amazon became the most manipulative advertisers on TV

 For 32 years, USA Today‘s Ad Meter has measured the popularity of Super Bowl ads, and this year’s list looked different than ever before.

-Google nabbed the no. 3 spot, Amazon no. 7, and Microsoft no. 9.
-Even Facebook, which ranked much lower at no. 39, was airing its first-ever Super Bowl spot but still managed to beat out such TV ad stalwarts as GMC, Audi, Coke, and Pepsi.
+Google nabbed the No. 3 spot, Amazon No. 7, and Microsoft No. 9.
+Even Facebook, which ranked much lower at No. 39, was airing its first-ever Super Bowl spot but still managed to beat out such TV ad stalwarts as GMC, Audi, Coke, and Pepsi.

-Seemingly out of nowhere (although after years of building up to it), Big Tech has finally become the kind of major TV-advertiser class that used to be the sole domain of legacy brands, those TV ad staples in such popular categories as autos, beer, and candy.
+Seemingly out of nowhere (although after years of building up to it), Big Tech has finally become the kind of major TV-advertiser class that used to be the sole domain of legacy brands—those TV ad staples in such popular categories as autos, beer, and candy.
 For most of their history, these companies scoffed at traditional media.
 Can’t measure it, can’t convert viewers into customers, not enough real-time data.
-Yet here are the 21st Century’s most dominant brands behaving like their counterparts of the late 20th, using TV as a key tool to build image and consumer loyalty.
+Yet here are the 21st century’s most dominant brands behaving like their counterparts of the late 20th, using TV as a key tool to build image and consumer loyalty.
 Taking a half-step back, this development is a bit rich given that other than Microsoft, these are companies whose businesses are working, through digital advertising dominance and streaming content, essentially to destroy the modern TV industry.

-The Super Bowl and most other high-profile TV opportunities like the Oscars and Grammys are now where the biggest tech companies go to forge the kind of emotional relationship with consumers that helps prevent us from becoming too critical, too nervous, too creeped out by their actions.
+The Super Bowl and most other high-profile TV opportunities like the Oscars and Grammys are now where the biggest tech companies go to forge the kind of emotional relationship with consumers that helps prevent us from becoming too critical, too nervous, and too creeped out by their actions.

 It could not have been scripted better.